-- 1. A procedural error or omission occurred that significantly impacted the outcome of the investigation. - 2.
-There is new evidence, unknown or unavailable during the original investigation that could substantially impact the original finding or sanction. - 3.
-The sanctions imposed are substantially disproportionate to the severity of the violation. - 4.
-Failure to participate earlier in the process will NOT suffice as grounds for an appeal.
+- 1. A procedural or substantive error occurred that significantly impacted the outcome of the hearing (e.g. substantiated bias, material deviation from established procedures, etc.). - 2.
+New evidence has been found which was unavailable during the original hearing or investigation that could substantially impact the original finding or sanction.
+A summary of this new evidence and its potential impact must be included. - 3.
+The sanctions imposed are substantially disproportionate to the severity of the violation.